 You ignore their concerns and go, you follow the voice of Christ in your life, even-though it wasn’t the popular thing to do.
 And you have an incredible experience.

 An experience that shapes your heart, soul, paradigms, future, career path, friendships, and relationship with Christ.
 You meet amazing people, God reveals Himself to you in new ways every day.
-You learn more than you ever thought possible, including the basics to a new language, how to be confident in who your identity, how to handle emotionally delicate situations, and what true trust in Christ looks like.
+You learn more than you ever thought possible, including the basics to a new language, how to be confident in your identity, how to handle emotionally delicate situations, and what true trust in Christ looks like.

 But what will those back home learn from your time gone?
 Only what you tell them.

 What will your parents think of that location?
 Only what they hear from you.
-They trust you, they know you, they’ll take your word for it.

 The point being, for you and your mission team, it’s incredibly imperative that you are prepared for the transition back home.
 Coming home is where the work begins.